What type of book file do I need?

 There are a number of online bookshops that sell DRM-free e-books.
 We've compiled a list of them here:

 You can read e-books on a huge variety of devices.

-First, you need to get your ePub or Mobi file on to the device you want to read it on.
-This usually involves connecting your device to the computer you downloaded the book to, using an USB cable, and then moving the book file to the correct place on your device.
-E-reading devices vary, so here are some starting points for the most popular ePub ones:
+First, get your ePub or Mobi file on to the device you want to read it on.
+In most cases, you'll connect your device to the computer you downloaded the book to, using an USB cable, then move the book file to the correct place on your device.
+E-reading devices vary, so here are some starting points for the most popular ones:

-Next, you'll need some software to open and display the book.
-If you're using a dedicated e-reader, like a Kindle, Kobo, Nook or Sony Reader, you'll able to read your book immediately.
-Otherwise, you'll need to find some suitable software.
+If you're using a dedicated e-reader, like a Kindle, Kobo, Nook, or Sony Reader, you'll able to read your book immediately.
+Otherwise, you should choose some suitable software.

 Here is an extensive list of software to suit whatever device you may be using:

 Now that you have the actual files for your e-books, you need to keep them safe.

 You can keep them on your reading device, on your computer, or backed up on an external hard drive or USB stick.
 You might even decide to store them online, such as on Dropbox or Google Drive.